 What I love the most about the Herringbone Infinity scarf is that it can be knitted for men too.
-So if you’re looking how to knit an infinity scarf for your husband, son, or friend, choose a color he loves and knit this infinity scarf pattern and you’ll have a great gift.
+So if you’re looking at how to knit an infinity scarf for your husband, son, or friend, choose a color he loves and knit this infinity scarf pattern and you’ll have a great gift.
 The pattern is very easy to adjust if you need to knit a wider scarf just cast on more stitches, but multiple of 2, and if you want a longer one just knit more rows.

 If you are a beginner and is hard for you to understand the written pattern for this stitch, watch the video tutorial first and you’ll see exactly how to knit the herringbone stitch.
 This stitch is great for fall or winter projects, is very textured, durable, solid stitch pattern and easy to knit, and looks great knitted with worsted yarn and big straight or circular needles.

-I’ve used 500g Zerda Alpaca 30% Alpaca+ 70% Dralon (100g= 175m/ 3.53oz= 191 yards) a 10 mm crochet hook, and a tapestry needle, for my knitted infinity scarf.
+I’ve used 500g 30% Alpaca+ 70% Dralon Zerda Alpaca (100g= 175m/ 3.53oz= 191 yards) a 10 mm crochet hook, and a tapestry needle, for my knitted infinity scarf.

 Dralon is a high-quality acrylic microfiber.
 The strength of dralon is higher than other yarns making it far more durable.
 It accepts color well.
 As a result, you have bright saturated colors.
 The colors will not fade due to the light (or UV) resistance.
 It is so easy to clean that it is considered to wash and wear.
 It is antibacterial and resistant to dirt, mites, and moths.
 The dralon fiber is very soft.
 The fact that it is antibacterial, easy to clean, and resistant to dirt makes it ideal to use for babies and children but for adults as well.

 This yarn has a beautiful structure that is also easy to work with.
-Zerda Alpaca doesn’t itch, is soft against your skin.
+Zerda Alpaca doesn’t itch and is soft against your skin.
 The wool makes the yarn breathable, as is common with natural fibers, while the dralon grants the yarn an incredible color depth and makes the yarn durable.
 And The colors will stay beautiful year after year.
 Zerda Alpaca can be used for almost any type of clothing – e.g. sweaters, cardigans, ponchos, and, naturally, a wealth of different accessories and interiors.

 Abbreviations: